cultureteamco/website/clients/odg.md

 #### Testimonial

-When we were figuring out what to do for the session, you heard us and listened to what we needed and you understood.
-You definitely responded and tailored the offerings that you had to meet our needs.
-It was a bit last minute, we didn’t know exactly what we wanted, but you were flexible.
-We threw out the problems and you offered the solutions, using your experience.
+We weren’t exactly sure what we wanted.
+During our initial meeting with you, we were still figuring out the planning aspects of the session.
+We appreciated how you listened and engaged in the conversation.
+We had some vague ideas of how we envisaged things playing out but looked to you for experience and you certainly delivered.
+You understood what we wanted to achieve by responding with a tailored offering of your services that specifically met our needs.
+We recognised that we had left much of our planning to the last minute, however, you worked with a sense of urgency and were very flexible.

-The team were expecting the usual team building; one of the guys who was really opposed, literally stomping his feet before the day, got really into it once he was playing the game.
-It appealed to introverts and extroverts, alike and engagement in our strategy day really changed after the games.
+On the day, the team were expecting the usual team building; some were apprehensive and even opposed to participating.
+You quickly won the team over and had everyone quickly engaged in the exercises.
+It appealed to introverts and extroverts, and even those opposed couldn’t stop talking about the experience positively after.

+Your engagement in our planning day really offered a noticeable difference in how the team engaged with the remainder of the planning session.
+They were upbeat, focussed and actively participating until the end of the day.

-Part of the experience was that you just came in, you ran the session and you left.
-It wasn’t this big onerous thing.
-It was all seamless.
-It was really, really good.
+The option of engaging you just for a session, worked really well and part of the positive experience was that you came in, ran the session and left.
+It was seamless and super-efficient.

-* Chloe Harrison, Office for Digital Government
+* Tina Ferguson, Head of Digital Services Capability and Chloe Harrison, Project Officer

 {{>column-end}}